Help Your Neighbor, Earn for School, Make A Difference

 · Recreation Sampler via Rec-Connect™

-Half-time AmeriCorps members serve a minimum of 900 hours over 11 months – approximately 20-25 hours a week.
-This is an ideal opportunity for students, parents, seniors, or those looking to build transferable skills for a new career, and for those that are interested in giving back to their community.
-These service positions each provide an annual living allowance of $6,000 paid bi-weekly.
+Half-time AmeriCorps members serve a minimum of 900 hours over 10 months – approximately 25 hours a week.
+This is an ideal part time opportunity for students, parents, seniors, or those looking to build transferable skills for a new career, and for those that are interested in giving back to their community.
+Member service positions each provide an annual living allowance of $6,000 paid bi-weekly.
 Upon successful completion of service, members are eligible for the Segal AmeriCorps Education Award of $2960 which can be used to repay qualified student loans and to pay current educational expenses at eligible institutions of higher education and training.